josephspurrier/surfstack-templating/README.md

 ## PHP Syntax with PHP with Echo Short Tags and Short Tags

-Below the standard PHP syntax using the echo short tags and short tags.
-Echo short tags are always enabled as of PHP v5.4, but the other short tags are not recommended for distribution because not all servers have them enabled.
+Below is the standard PHP syntax using the echo short tags and short tags.
+Echo short tags are always enabled as of PHP v5.4, but the other short tags are not recommended when distributing code because not all servers have them enabled.

 ```php